liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 structures, you only want specific developers editing and creating templates.
 You may, however, want to make the templates viewable to some content creators who understand the template scripting language but are not directly writing the scripts.
-You can determine who views the template by selecting from the *Viewable By* select box beneath the *Permissions* tab.
-By default the *Anyone (Guest Role)* is selected.
+You can determine who views and interacts with the template by navigating to *Manage* &rarr; *Templates* and selecting *Permissions* from the *Actions* button.

-You'll also want to determine how users can interact with the template.
-You can do this by selecting the *More* link.

-From the *More* link, you can grant or deny permissions based on Roles.
+You can grant or deny permissions based on Roles.
 For instance, you may create a role with the ability to update the template and create a second role that can both update and delete.
 Liferay Portal makes it possible to assign permissions based on the roles and responsibilities within your organization.

 Now that you understand the role structures and templates play in creating web content, let's look at how you can use Liferay to manage multiple sites.